bonni208/Business_Ethics/Business_Ethics.md

 > One of the distinctive features of Kant’s ethics is that it focuses on duties, defined by right and wrong.
 Right and wrong (which are the primary deontic categories, along with obligatory, optional, supererogatory, and others) are distinct from good and bad (which are value categories) in that they directly prescribe actions: right actions are ones we ought to do (are morally required to do) and wrong actions we ought not to do (are morally forbidden from doing).
 This style of ethics is referred to as deontology.
 The name comes from the Greek word *deon*, meaning duty or obligation.
 In deontology, the deontic categories are primary, while value determinations are derived from them.
 >
 > Kant believes all our duties can be derived from the categorical imperative.
-We’ll first need to explain what Kant means by the phrase “categorical imperative” and then we’ll look at the content of this rule.
 >
 > First, Kant believes that morality must be rational.
 He models his morality on science, which seeks to discover universal laws that govern the natural world.
 Similarly, morality will be a system of universal rules that govern action.
 In Kant’s view, as we will see, right action is ultimately a rational action.
+>
-As an ethics of duty, Kant believes that ethics consists of commands about what we ought to do.
+> As an ethics of duty, Kant believes that ethics consists of commands about what we ought to do.
 The word “imperative” in his categorical imperative means a command or order.
 However, unlike most other commands, which usually come from some authority, these commands come from within, from our own reason.
 Still, they function the same way: they are commands to do certain actions.
 >
-> Kant distinguishes two types of imperatives: hypothetical and categorical imperatives.
->
-> A hypothetical imperative is a contingent command.
-It’s conditional on a person’s wants, needs, or desires and normally comes in the following form: “If you want/need A, then you ought to do B.” For example, the advice, “If you want to do well on a test, then you should study a lot” would be a hypothetical imperative.
-The command that you study is contingent on your desire to do well on the test.
-Other examples are, “If you are thirsty, drink water,” or “If you want to be in better shape, you should exercise.”
-Such commands are more like advice on how to accomplish our goals than moral rules.
-If you don’t have a particular want, desire, or goal, then a hypothetical imperative doesn’t apply.
-For example, if you don’t want to be in better shape, then the hypothetical imperative that you should exercise, doesn’t apply to you.
->
 > A genuinely moral imperative would not be contingent on wants, desires, or needs, and this is what is meant by a categorical imperative.
 A categorical imperative, instead of taking an if-then form, is an absolute command, such as, “Do A,” or “You ought to do A.” Examples of categorical imperatives would be “You shouldn’t kill,” “You ought to help those in need,” or “Don’t steal.”
 It doesn’t matter what your wants or goals are; you should follow a categorical imperative no matter what.
 >
-> But these aren’t *the* categorical imperative.
-Kant believes that there is one categorical imperative that is the most important and that should guide all of our actions.
-This is the ultimate categorical imperative from which all other moral rules are derived.
-This categorical imperative can be expressed in several different ways, and Kant presents three formulations of it in *The Groundwork*.
->
-> #### THE FIRST FORMULATION OF THE CATEGORICAL IMPERATIVE
->
-> The underlying idea behind the first formulation of the categorical imperative is that moral rules are supposed to be universal laws.
-If we think of comparable laws, such as scientific laws like the law of gravitational attraction or Newton’s three laws of motion, they are universal and apply to all people equally, no matter who they are or what their needs are.
-If our moral rules are to be rational, then they should have the same form.
->
-> From this idea, Kant derives his first formulation of the categorical imperative, “act only in accordance with that maxim through which you can at the same time will that it become a universal law."
->
-> First, we must explain this word “maxim.”
+> We must first explain this word “maxim.”
 >
 > What Kant means by a maxim is a personal rule or a general principle that underlies a particular action.
 As rational beings, we don’t just act randomly; we devise certain rules that tell us what to do in different circumstances.
 A complete maxim will include three pieces: the action, the circumstances under which we do that action, and the purpose behind that action.
 For example, the maxim explaining why you’re reading this book, if it’s an assigned text, might be, “I will read all books assigned for class because I want to succeed in class.”
 Different principles could underlie the same action.
 For example, you might be reading this book simply to help you understand the topic, in which case your principle might be, “When I am confused about a topic, I will read an accessible text to improve my understanding.”
 The important point is that we are guided by general principles that we give to ourselves, that tell us what we’ll do in certain circumstances.
 >